SHARE

 Right from the audio, Ric Hassani’s Thunder Fire You elicited laughter so it was only right that the video did justice to the song.

-As a result, Ric made use of a visualizer with a few scenes depicting his ill-treatment from his lover followed by literal and swift retribution through thunder strikes on her and her friend.
+As a result, Ric Hassani made use of a visualiser, with a few scenes depicting his ill-treatment from his lover followed by literal and swift retribution through thunder strikes on her and her friend.

-It gets even funnier when God and the angels weigh in from heaven to express their displeasure and eventually mete out punishment on the lover even faster than Ric himself could.
+It gets even funnier when God and the angels weigh in from heaven to express their displeasure and eventually met out punishment on the lover even faster than Ric himself could.

 Other animated Nigerian music videos include Olamide's Love No Go Die and Yung L's Wizkid featured Eve Bounce Remix.
-What other animated music videos do you know?
+What other animated music videos do you know of?
 Add them in the comment section.

 Related